wangjiezhe/awesome-stars/README.md

 ## TeX

+- [learnxinyminutes-docs](https://github.com/adambard/learnxinyminutes-docs) - Code documentation written as code!
+How novel and totally my idea!
+- [lshort-cn](https://github.com/CTeX-org/lshort-cn) - A Chi­nese edi­tion of the Not So Short Introduction to LaTeX2ε
 - [bigdata](https://github.com/haifengl/bigdata) - Introduction to Big Data
 - [checkedc](https://github.com/Microsoft/checkedc) - Checked C is an extension of C that adds bounds checking to C.  This repo contains the specification for the extension, test code, and samples.
 - [tyscheme](https://github.com/ds26gte/tyscheme) -